How to Compare Objects in JavaScript

 have different properties.

-If the properties' values of objects to compare are primitive values, the shallow equality check is the way to go.
+If the properties' values of objects to compare are primitive values, then the shallow equality check is the way to go.

 But objects in JavaScript can be nested.
-In such a case, unfortunately, the shallow equality doesn't work well.
+In this case, unfortunately, shallow equality doesn't work well.

 Let's perform a shallow equality check on objects having nested objects:

-This time, even both hero1
+This time, even hero1

 and hero2

-having the same content, shallowEqual(hero1, hero2)
+have the same content, shallowEqual(hero1, hero2)

 returns false